Eichmann trial: Sentence

 The Israeli government gave the request serious consideration.
 A special cabinet meeting was called on 29 May 1962, to debate whether executing Eichmann was necessary or if commuting his sentence might better serve justice.
 A few prominent voices both inside and outside Israel advocated against hanging him.
 For example, philosopher Martin Buber urged clemency to avoid making Eichmann a martyr for neo-Nazis.
 Despite this argument and others like it, the consensus firmly favored carrying out the death sentence.
 The Israeli cabinet ultimately voted unanimously to reject Eichmann's petition, with President Ben-Zvi concurring and responding that there was "no justification" to pardon Eichmann or mitigate the punishment.

-Early on 31 May 1962, Adolf Eichmann was executed by hanging at Ramla Prison.
+Early on 31 May 1962, Eichmann was executed by hanging at Ramla Prison.
 He reportedly uttered final words declaring his loyalty to Germany, Austria, and Argentina, right before the trapdoor opened.
-After the execution, Eichmann's body was cremated and his ashes scattered at sea, outside Israel's territorial waters, to prevent any grave or memorial.
+After the execution, Eichmann's body was cremated and his ashes scattered at sea, outside Israel's territorial waters to prevent memorializing any specific grave or resting place.

 Shalom Nagar, the prison guard who was chosen to hang Eichmann, said that he did not volunteer for the task and had nightmares about it for years afterwards.
 He was selected as a personal guard for Eichmann while Eichmann was awaiting his execution.
 His duties included making sure Eichmann's food was not poisoned.
-In interviews he explained that after the deed was done, he was ordered to load the corpse into an oven for cremation, but his hands were shaking and he needed help walking.
-For an indeterminate time afterwards he suffered from PTSD and nightmares surrounding the hanging.
+In interviews he said that after the execution, he was ordered to load the corpse into an oven for cremation, but his hands were shaking and he needed help walking.
+He subsequently suffered from post-traumatic stress disorder and nightmares about the hanging.
 He later became religious and moved to the West Bank settlement of Kiryat Arba.
 He died on 26 November 2024.